 In a beautiful drawing for the NRC by the Dutch illustrator Leonieke Fontijn, the figures have enormous legs and hands and very small heads.

-Perhaps Leonieke Fontijn’s drawing was inspired by a 1568 painting by Pieter Brueghel the Elder: six men walking in a row, holding each other by the shoulder.
-In Brueghel’s work, however, it’s not a conga line; instead, they depict blind men from a biblical story struggling to find their way.
-Unfortunately, they’re not doing so well.
-The “leader” has fallen, and the one behind him, due to the pushing and shoving, almost has as well.
-The meaning is that you shouldn’t blindly follow leaders, as that can lead to bad outcomes.
+Perhaps Leonieke Fontijn’s drawing was inspired by a 1568 painting by Pieter Brueghel the Elder: five men walk in a row, holding each other by the shoulder or with a stick.
+A sixth man, the “leader,” has fallen, and the one behind him is also stumbling from the pushing and shoving.
+Brueghel’s depiction isn’t a cheerful conga line; rather, they depict blind men from a biblical story struggling to find their way.
+Unfortunately, they fail.
+The meaning is that one shouldn’t blindly follow leaders, as that can lead to bad outcomes.